rachit-j/ww3/fibonacci.md

     <canvas id="binetCanvas" width="500" height="500"></canvas>

 <script>
-// fetchFibonacci function fetches Fibonacci data from an API using the provided method and index function fetchFibonacci(method, index) {
+// fetchFibonacci function fetches fibonacci data from an API using the provided method and index function fetchFibonacci(method, index) {
-    fetch(`https://ww3.stu.nighthawkcodingsociety.com/api/fibonacci/${method}/${index}`)
+    // make a fetch request to the fibonacci API endpoint with the specified method and index fetch(`https://ww3.stu.nighthawkcodingsociety.com/api/fibonacci/${method}/${index}`)
-    .then(response => response.json())
+    .then(response => response.json()) // Parse the response as JSON
     .then(data => {
-        // Update the result display with the fetched Fibonacci data document.getElementById(method + 'Result').textContent = JSON.stringify(data);
+        // update the result display with the fetched fibonacci data in string format document.getElementById(method + 'Result').textContent = JSON.stringify(data);

-        // draw fibonacci swirl using the fetch data drawFibonacciSwirl(data.result, method);
+        // draw a fibonacci swirl using the fetched data and the specified method drawFibonacciSwirl(data.result, method);
     })
     .catch(error => {
-        // log error message if there is an issue with API request console.error('Error:', error);
+        // log an error message to the console if there is an issue with the API request console.error('Error:', error);
     });
 }

-// function draws a visual of a fibonacci swirl on a canvas function drawFibonacciSwirl(fibonacciArray, method) {
+// function draws a visual representation of a fibonacci swirl on a canvas function drawFibonacciSwirl(fibonacciArray, method) {
-    const canvas = document.getElementById('$(method)Canvas');
+    const canvas = document.getElementById(`${method}Canvas`);
     const ctx = canvas.getContext('2d');
     const centerX = canvas.width / 2;
     const centerY = canvas.height / 2;